 Expanded Benefit - A benefit offered to all enrollees in specific population groups, covered by the Managed Care Plan for which the Managed Care Plan receives no direct payment from the Agency.
-These specific population groups are as follows: TANF; SSI No Medicare, non-LTC eligible; SSI with Medicare, non-LTC eligible; Dual Eligible, LTC eligible; Medicaid Only, LTC eligible; HIV/AIDS Specialty Population, No Medicare; and Child Welfare Specialty Population.
+These specific population groups are as follows: TANF; SSI No Medicare, non-LTC eligible; SSI with Medicare, non-LTC eligible; Dual Eligible, LTC eligible; Medicaid Only, LTC eligible; HIV/AIDS Specialty Population, with Medicare; HIV/AIDS Specialty Population, No Medicare; and Child Welfare Specialty Population.